 To set up a seamless point of entry for in-person participants to join as well, you can provide a QR code on-site for them to scan with their mobile phones.

 Participants need to simply enter their email to be automatically signed in to Pigeonhole Live, allowing access to the same Chat, Q&A, or Poll feature as their virtual counterparts.
 If an integrated event registration app is used, in-person participants can also access the Chat, Q&A, or Poll sessions directly without any additional steps.
-These nifty features help to remove entry barriers by making the interactivity easily accessible for both audiences.
+These nifty features help to remove entry barriers by making interactivity easily accessible for both audiences.

-Whether attendees are joining Q&As, Chats, and Polls from their laptops on the virtual event platform from home, or through their mobile phones at the event venue, they will be interacting within the exact same sessions.
+Whether attendees are joining Q&As, Chats, and Polls from their laptops on the virtual event platform from home, or through their mobile phones at the event venue, they will be interacting within the same sessions.

 This means both virtual and in-person attendees can interact with each other seamlessly and simultaneously creating a more enriching event experience and giving everyone an equal opportunity to contribute to the discussions and conversations.

-3. Moderate all user-generated content from one place
+3. Centralize moderation of all user-generated content

 - Faster admin response time when moderating questions and responses in the sessions.